snu-project2/TFTizenver/README.md

 2. build with gbs.
 Note that you should specify packaging path e.g. gbs build --include-all --clean -A armv7l --packaging-dir=tensorflow/contrib/lite/packaging/

+You can use tensorflow lite by adding build dependency to pkgconfig(tensorflowlite).

-Currently, build output is not packaged as rpm normally.
-You can find built static libraries in ./tensorflow/contrib/makefile/gen/lib or ./tensorflow/contrib/lite/gen/lib directory in GBS-ROOT.
+Currently, build output for tensorflow mobile is not packaged as rpm normally.
+You can find built static libraries in ./tensorflow/contrib/makefile/gen/lib in GBS-ROOT.

 <div align="center">